 - There is a public boat launch on Valley Road (Hwy B).

 - The lake draws water from surrounding creeks and lowlands.

 - Fish include Panfish, Largemouth Bass and Northern Pike.
 The lake’s water is moderately clear.

-- Enjoy dining at the Lakeside Supper Club right on Valley Road with great patio views of the lake.
-The other restaurant on the lake with lakefront footage is Hacienda Vieja Mexican Grill.
+- Enjoy dining at the Lucky Chuck’s right on Valley Road with great patio views of the lake.

 - Ottawa Lake is a 17 acre lake that only has a max depth of 16 feet.